gonggqing/zebrafish_detection/README.md

 If you want to use TensorMask to identify the objects, please refer to another python file, [zebrafish_tensormask.py](https://github.com/gonggqing/zebrafish_detection/blob/700af1363e0dcb599e681f200a53363b32b7f4c7/zebrafish_tensormask.py).
 Through this model you also can see the identification results in real-time, which is supported by Open CV.

-We have opened our image library and annotations, if you want to re-train this model locally, please download the train.json, test.json, train images and test images.(see [images_url.txt](https://github.com/gonggqing/zebrafish_detection/blob/fa6b5911c9373ff5d726fe5b4af44394f8cb81f5/images/images_url.txt)) The json file contains annotations of `COCO style`.
+We have opened our image library and annotations, if you want to re-train this model locally, please download the train.json, test.json, train images and test images(see [images_url.txt](https://github.com/gonggqing/zebrafish_detection/blob/fa6b5911c9373ff5d726fe5b4af44394f8cb81f5/images/images_url.txt)).
+The json file contains annotations of `COCO style`.
 After downloading the images and files, register the coco instances in your code, modify the name and path of the register.
 ```python
 # train registry
 from detectron2.data.datasets import register_coco_instances